paulereed/paulereed.github.io/research.md

 the Appalachian region, with an emphasis on vocalic and intonational variation.
 I examine the effect that socio-indexical aspects of individuals have on various phonetic processes.
 Also, I have investigated various phonetic processes and how they affect or impact the perception and processing of speech.
+Some of these processes are locus equations, the impact of noise, how signal degradation and speech rate affects connected speech perception, and syllable structure.

+Other areas of interest are statistical analysis, particularly mixed effects models and other hierarchical linear models.
+I have served as a statistical consultant for several projects, from the acquisition of spelling to lipreading.

+Outside of my phonetic work, I have investigated other aspects of the linguistics of Southern American English.
+With Stan Dubinsky, we have an ongoing project examining the syntax and semantics of multiple modals.
+In a related vein, I am the co-director, with Michael Montgomery, of *[MultiMo](http://artsandsciences.sc.edu/multimo/){:target='_blank'}*, a searchable database of published and unpublished tokens of multiple modals.

 Here, you can find materials relevant to my published research and presentations.

 I provide full links for these papers that have appeared and to presentations and posters.
 [My CV](http://paulereed.github.io/cv/) contains more information about other projects that